Orlando Injunction Attorney

 If the petitioner indicates to the court that he or she still wants the injunction, the court will usually grant the petition and enter an injunction against the respondent.
 The court will want to see proof that the respondent was served with notice of the hearing, however.

-Can a party (or parties) seek to amend or later dismiss an injunction that has been entered by a judge?
+Can a party (or parties) ask the court to amend or dismiss an injunction that the judge has entered?

 Yes.
 Florida law specifically allows for that.
 The party (or parties) must petition the court to modify or dissolve the injunction.
 But be warned – the injunction will NOT be considered amended or dismissed until the judge signs an order indicated such.

-What can the court do to me if they enter an injunction against me?
+What actions can the court take against me if it enters an injunction?

 The court has the authority to order you not to have any contact with the petitioner, to order you to attend classes (including the batterer’s intervention program), to prohibit you owning or possessing any firearms, to have supervised visitation with any children in common and any other conditions the court deems necessary to protect the petitioner.

-To get a judge to enter a social media post into evidence (so it can be considered for the injunction), you have to have it authenticated.
+To get a judge to enter a social media post into evidence (so it can be considered for the injunction), you must authenticate it.
 The court wants to make sure that it is not a fake and that it actually what you say it is.
 Proper authentication requires only that the proponent of the evidence make out a prima facie case that the proffered evidence is what it purports to be.

-You can request what is called a subpoena for business records to Facebook or Twitter or Instagram.
-You can call the custodian of records for any of those companies, but that is not really realistic.
-You can use a screenshot and testify that the screenshot is what you saw on social media when the other person posted it.
+You can request a subpoena for business records to Facebook or Twitter or Instagram.
+Simply call the custodian of records for any of those companies, but that is not really realistic.
+Another option is to use a screenshot.
+You can then testify that the screenshot is what you saw on social media when the other person posted it.

-Evidence may be authenticated by appearance, content, substance, internal patterns, or other distinctive characteristics taken in conjunction with the circumstances.
-In addition, the evidence may be authenticated either by using extrinsic evidence, or by showing that it meets the requirements for self-authentication.”
+You can authenticate evidence by its appearance, content, substance, internal patterns, or other distinctive characteristics considered alongside the circumstances.
+Additionally, you can authenticate the evidence by presenting extrinsic proof or demonstrating that it meets the requirements for self-authentication.
 Lamb v.
 State, 246 So.
 3d 400 (Fla.
 4th DCA 2018).

 Authentication for the purpose of admission is generally a low threshold.
 A witness just has to say they took the picture or they know the picture is what it purports to be.
 The reliability of it (and hence, how much weight to give it) is up to the judge in civil injunction cases.